Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Discussion

 Finally, we mention the possible future directions to extend the present method.
 In this paper, we discussed only the contact interaction.
 This is a minimal model which takes into account both quasiperiodicity and superconductivity.
 This approximation also plays a role in reducing the computational cost.
 In general, the interaction strength has a dependence on the relative momentum of holes and electrons $(\boldsymbol{k})$, which leads to more computational cost.
-In addition, for general interaction, the center of mass momenta of Cooper pairs does not conserve and we need to consider momentum transfer.
+In addition, for general interaction, the center of mass momenta of Cooper pairs do not conserve and we need to consider momentum transfer.
 One possible application of the present method is the large angle twisted bilayer (either homolayer or heterolayer) systems that do not have interlayer Cooper pairing.
-In particular, since not all layers have to be superconducting in the present method, the heterolayer systems made of a superconductor and a normal (semi)conductor can be studied with the BZ folding method.
+In particular, since not all layers have to be superconducting in the present method, the heterolayer systems made of a superconductor and a normal (semi)conductor can be studied with the BZ folding method, as demonstrated in Sec.~\ref{sec : Shift current}.
+While we employed RM model to introduce the inversion symmetry breaking to the SC, we may also consider other systems as the stacking layer, such as a ferromagnet and a topological insulator, which is expected to provide novel functionalities in superconducting MLTF.